phalcon-orphanage/docs/en/reference/tutorial.rst

     </form>

-*NOTE*: If you have short_tags = Off in your php.ini file, you can modify the view as such:
+*NOTE*: If you have short_open_tag = Off in your php.ini file, you can modify the view as such:

 .. code-block:: html+php